manystarsapart/misc/README.md

 - `balanced` --> `powerprofilesctl set balanced`
 - `openseeface` --> `~/Documents/runOpenSeeFace.sh` (for [virtual avatar](#2-vtuber-avatar-on-ubuntu))

-(updated 22/09/2025)
+(Updated 22/09/2025)

 - `lr` --> `ls -lhaR` (recursively lists all files in the dir)
 - `sau` --> `sudo apt update`
 - `sai` --> `sudo apt install`
 - `copy` --> `| xclip -selection clipboard` (pipes output of command into clipboard)

-### additional notes
+### Additional notes
-- this script also sets the Node.js version to the latest version as my machine defaults to using Node 12. this is probably due to a mismatch in $PATH but the temporary fix using `nvm use latest` works so i am sticking with that.
+- This script also sets the Node.js version to the latest version as my machine defaults to using Node 12.
+This is probably due to a mismatch in $PATH, but the temporary fix using `nvm use latest` works, so I am sticking with that.

+- This init script works in tandem with the [Fish prompt](#4-fish-shell-prompt) I wrote.
+Do check that one out as well if you are interested.

-### additional demos
+### Demos

-(updated 17/08/2025)
+(Updated 17/08/2025)

 ![Init Script Demo 1](./1-initscript/initScriptDemo1.png)
 ![Init Script Demo 2](./1-initscript/initScriptDemo2.png)